Screen#

 A screenshot of the robot’s screen reads 0.33 in white in the upper left corner.

-The set pen width block sets the pen width used for drawing lines and shapes.
+The set pen width on screen stack block sets the thickness of drawn lines and shape outlines.

 set pen width to [10] on screen